25 Amazing Navy Pier Chicago Attractions and Things To Do

 There may be affiliate links in this post, which means we may get a small commission.
 It’s at no extra cost to you and helps keep TLT free.
 Everybody wins!

-Begin exploring the Navy Pier Chicago attractions with a stop at the People Energy Welcome Pavilion.
+Begin exploring Navy Pier Chicago attractions with a stop at the People Energy Welcome Pavilion.

 There are public restrooms and comfy seating.
 There’s also a giant digital screen that broadcasts information in multiple languages to honor the diversity of Navy Pier’s visitors.